 \emph{Hoaxy.} Hoaxy classifies articles based solely on their source (publishing domain).
-It identifies "low-credibility" sources as more likely to publish inaccurate claims according to reputable news and fact-checking organizations.
-We label users as fake-news sharers (fact-check sharers) if they shared at least one link from the list of fake-news (fact-checking) publishers in our data (see Web Appendix A).
-Additionally, we collected data for users sharing left-leaning and right-leaning news from media identified by mediabiasfactcheck.com (left and right learning groups).
-We also collected the last 3200 Tweets for each user in each group.
+It identifies "low-credibility" sources as more likely to publish inaccurate claims than reputable news.
+We label users as fake-news sharers (fact-check sharers) if they shared at least one link from fake-news (fact-checking) publishers in our observation window (October 2018) \citep {shao2018spread, shao2018anatomy, shao2016hoaxy}.
+Additionally, we collected data for users sharing left-leaning and right-leaning news from media identified as such by mediabiasfactcheck.com during the same observation window.
+For each user, we collected their last 3,200 Tweets.

-\emph{Exclusions and robustness.} We applied several exclusions to ensure the quality and reliability of our data.
-Firstly, we excluded 253 users who shared both fake-news and fact-check articles to avoid potential biases.
-Additionally, we identified and excluded 793 bots using the Botometer tool with a threshold of 50\% to enhance data accuracy.
-We also removed 68 users with inaccessible profiles (i.e., deleted or private profiles within a year of initial collection) to maintain consistency in the dataset.
-Moreover, we excluded individuals with less than 100 words in their text to ensure sufficient data for extracting textual cues.
-Lastly, we removed retweets since we focused on analyzing users' original language.
-We note that in Web Appendix D, we present supplementary analyses demonstrating the robustness of our descriptive findings.
-We show that our results remain relatively consistent regardless of whether fake-news sharers are classified based on a single article or multiple articles, we include or exclude users without geographic information, and if we include or exclude users who shared both fake-news and fact-checks.
+\emph{Exclusions and robustness.} First, we only collect the tweets of users who shared either fake-news and fact-check articles but not both to avoid potential biases.
+Second, we exclude users with inaccessible profiles, such as those deleted or set to private within a year of our initial user ID collection, because we cannot retrieve complete information from these accounts.
+Third, we exclude re-tweets since we focus on analyzing users' original language.
+Fourth, we identified and excluded bots using the Botometer tool with a threshold of 50\% to enhance data accuracy.
+Fifth, we excluded individuals with fewer than 100 words in their post histories.
+In Web Appendix D, we present supplementary analyses about sensitivity.
+Our results are relatively insensitive to the amount of fake news that needed to be shared for classification, and to the inclusion of users without geographic information and of users who shared both fake-news and fact-checked articles.